Search This Blog

 Photo by Henry Brueckner for Color-View Inc. Dunn Museum 97.23.12.

-The first Mass in the new church was celebrated by Rev. Francis Shea, December 8, 1929, on the Feast of the Immaculate Conception.
-The church was dedicated on May 11, 1930 by George Cardinal Mundelein, Archbishop of Chicago.
+The first Mass in the new church was celebrated by Rev. Francis Shea on December 8, 1929, the Feast of the Immaculate Conception.
+The church was dedicated on May 11, 1930, by George Cardinal Mundelein, Archbishop of Chicago.
 Cardinal Mundelein had taken a personal interest in Waukegan having one of the finest churches in the diocese.

 The church has 16 Corinthian columns of marble in various hues, wrought bronze fixtures, and crystal chandeliers.
-A hand carved American walnut reredos framed the main altar.
+A hand-carved American walnut reredos framed the main altar.

 Bartolomé Murillo's masterpiece, Immaculate Conception of the Venerable Ones (1678) (above).
 A mosaic version of this painting is hung above the altar at Immaculate Conception Catholic Church in Waukegan.

-The school remained open at the original site until 1955, when a new school building was dedicated at Grand Avenue.
+The school remained open at the original site until 1955 when a new school building was dedicated at Grand Avenue.
 View of the Grand Avenue school location (above), circa 1960.

 Immaculate Conception, or I.C. as locals call it, was my parish and school growing up.
 I have very fond memories of my grade school years there, and going to Mass in what I considered the most beautiful church in the world.